landonturner/lturner.net/source/blog/thotcon-0xA.md

 The clue for this challenge is `Spend some time in your FAVorite first person shooter!
 Play!`.
 We immediately thought FAVicon.
-The link for play led us to a full in browser version of Quake 3.
+The link for play led us to a full in-browser version of Quake 3.
 The favicon was changing every few seconds.
 Using the network tab in Chrome we could see each was a number and I recorded the following sequence.
 I opened the inspector tab and recorded the following infinite sequence of numbers.